McTavishLab/extensiphy/README.md

 ## 4. Output Files
 * Concatenated alignment file: found in your output folder ```[OUTDIR]/outputs/extended.aln```
-* Phylogeny in newick file format (if you selected to output a phylogeny): found in your output folder ```[OUTDIR]/combine_and_infer/RAxML_bestTree.consensusFULL```
+* Phylogeny in newick file format (if you selected to output a phylogeny): found in your output folder ```[OUTDIR]/outputs/RAxML_bestTree.consensusFULL```
 * Taxon specific intermediate files (if you kept intermediate files): found in your output folder ```[OUTDIR]/[TAXON_NAME]```. .sam, .bam and .vcf files can be found in here for any additional analyses.

 ## 5. Gon phyling
-Additionally, Extensiphy comes with an additional pipeline for generating a phylogenetic tree from scratch: **Gon\_phyling**.
+Additionally, Extensiphy comes with an pipeline for generating a phylogenetic tree from scratch: **Gon\_phyling**.
-These programs are not required for running Extensiphy itself but Gon\_phyling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.
+This program is not required for running Extensiphy itself but Gon\_phyling can be useful if you have a lot of data and aren't interested in hand selecting the loci/genes you include in your alignment.